Anger simmers among pro-Gaddafi Libyans in Tripoli

 He had only collected two mortar rounds the previous day.

 "They are so many Gaddafi supporters here, but when the rebels came in we didn't point them out.
-They are our brothers, our neighbors," he said.
+They are our brothers, our neighbours," he said.

 "If he doesn't have a gun and supports Gaddafi, so what?
 I've been living with them for years," he added.